MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

     -   Management point

-**Administrative share (Site system)**.
+**Administrative share (site system)**.
 Verifies that the required administrative shares are present on the site system computer.

 -   **Severity:** Warning